 David Marlin photographed the famous home run on September 28, 1960 in black & white using a Bell & Howell 16mm camera.
 His award winning images represent the only movie footage shot from the first base box that day and the limited edition print "The Final Swing" captures the memories of this historic event!

-$249: Ships complete via Fedex, ready for wall display
+$249: Ships Framed, via Fedex, ready for wall display

 Watch the highlight video of The Final Game & Final Swing, September 28th, 1960.

 Narrated by David Marlin

 David Marlin profile in the National Baseball Hall of Fame magazine, 2015

 David Marlin visit to Cooperstown and baseball memories, 2019

 Marlin captures a photo of Williams in his famous pastime outside baseball.